 - Why – The reason you are setting the goal.
 Career development?
 To improve the company?
 To improve yourself?

 Your goals, no matter what they are, will have to be measurable in some way.
 This might be a specific number, date or financial amount.
-Measurable targets give you something to aim for and can keep you motivated.
+Measurable goals give you something to aim for and can keep you motivated.
 This will also help you keep track of your progress.
 Ultimately it will give you a sense of achievement when you have reached your goals.

 There is nothing wrong with setting tough goals but they should also be achievable.
 Make sure your goals have a realistic time frame and that your measurable target is a number that is attainable.
 Look back on your specifics and make sure everything is within your capabilities.